amatlack/amatlack.github.io/_posts/2024-10-03-async-comms-maturity-model.md

 - Enable deeper, more focused work by minimizing reliance on real-time responses, and
 - Build transparency and autonomy into your culture, so your team can collaborate seamlessly across time zones and locations.

-The goal isn’t to perfect async communication overnight — it’s to help you make steady progress, one step at a time.
+The goal isn’t to perfect your practices overnight — it’s to help you make steady progress, one step at a time.

 ## Ready to rethink how you work?